David-OConnor/plascad/README.md

 Protein weight is calculated by summing the individual atomic weights of constituent amino acids, then subtracting 18.05 g/mol per link. (number of amino acids - 1).

+Protein hydrophathy is calculated using the [Kyte & Doolittle](https://web.expasy.org/protscale/) method; each amino acid is given a hydropathy index.
+The result at each amino acid position is from an average of these indexes in a window centered on the position, using uniform weights.